Maple Leaf Sports & Entertainment: Ontario Teachers' Pension Plan

 In 2003 an agreement was reached to restructure the company with Stavro selling his stake to Bell Globemedia for a reported $120–150-million after debt repayments, the other partners converting their debts into equity, and each partner getting a direct ownership stake in the newly renamed MLSE, with MLGH being dissolved.
 This left Teachers' as the controlling majority owners of MLSE with 58.4%, and minority partners Bell Globemedia (15.4%), TD Capital with (13.5%) and Tanenbaum, who took over as non-executive chairman, with 13%.
 Each owner of MLSE had a right of first refusal on any shares sold, in proportion to their ownership share.
-The same year MLSE was internally valued at over $1 billion by Teachers' in its annual report.
+The same year MLSE was valued at over $1 billion by Teachers' in its annual report.
 In 2008 the Toronto Star reported that a valuation commissioned by the company concluded that the company was worth US$1.5 billion.
 On December 5, 2008, CTVglobemedia (the renamed Bell Globemedia) sold half of its 15.4% stake to Tanenbaum for $100 million, making Tanenbaum the second-largest stakeholder with 20.7%.
 The transaction valued the company at $1.2 billion.
-On August 20, 2009, Teachers' announced that it had agreed to purchase the remaining 7.7% stake in MLSE owned by CTVglobemedia, bumping their stake to 66%.
+On August 20, 2009, Teachers' announced that it had agreed to purchase CTVglobemedia's remaining 7.7% stake in MLSE, increasing its holdings to 66%.